Frequently asked questions about annual reports

 You do not have to use your proceeds from money collection to cover your expenses.
 You can also use other monies.
 Money collection expenses that have been paid for with your organisation’s other income should not be included in your money collection accounts or annual report.

-The section titled ‘other expenses’ is designed for reporting costs that do not fall under any other heading.
+The section titled ‘other expenses’ is designed for reporting the expensens incurred in raising funds that do not fall under any other heading.
 In other words, you can use this section to report money collection expenses that do not appear to belong to any other category.
 Remember to itemise any expenses reported in this section as well, so that the permit authority can verify that the expenses were related to your money collection operation.

 Only expenses that are directly attributable to your money collection operation can be paid for with your proceeds from money collection.
 If your newsletter has, for example, 12 pages and one of them is reserved for appeals for donations, you can cover one twelfth of the printing and postage costs of your newsletter by your proceeds from money collection.